 Or –hollering her name was more like it.
 "Makino!
 Where are you, you foolish girl?!"

 Gathering her skirts, Makino all but sprang to her feet, a hiss tearing loose of her teeth as her knees buckled pathetically beneath her.
-Sometime during her girlish fantasizing her legs must have fallen asleep, but with her jaw set firmly with stubbornness – and the keen knowledge of what awaited her tardiness on a good day – she pushed away from the tree she'd been seated under, stumbling down the path towards the village and muttering under her breath as she went,
+Sometime during her girlish fantasising her legs must have fallen asleep, but with her jaw set firmly with stubbornness – and the keen and intimate knowledge of what awaited her tardiness on a good day – she pushed away from the tree she'd been seated under, stumbling down the path towards the village and muttering under her breath as she went,

-"Shoot, shoot, shoot.
-She's going to tan my hide for this!"
+"Shoot, shoot, shoot - she's going to tan my hide for this!"

-But not three paces into her run she skidded to a halt, backtracking hastily to pick up the novel she'd been so previously engrossed in, and had chucked like it had burned her.
-Dusting it off and tucking it in the pocket of her apron, she picked up her feet, despite knowing full well she was as good as done for anyway.
+But not three paces into her run she skidded to a halt, backtracking hastily to pick up the book she'd been so previously engrossed in, and had chucked like it had burned her.
+Dusting it off and tucking it in the pocket of her apron, she picked up her feet, although knowing full well she was as good as done for anyway.
 A few seconds more or less meant nothing when the Mistress got her hands on her, but that didn't mean she needed to dawdle.

-Slipping beneath the old fence at the entrance to the village, she greeted a local fisherman on his way to the docks, fighting down a blush at his laughing remark that the old gal was in a fine frenzy, and that he was glad he wasn't in Makino's shoes.
+Slipping beneath the old fence at the entrance to the village, she greeted a local fisherman on his way to the docks, fighting down a blush at his laughing remark that the old gal sure was in a fine frenzy, and that he was glad he wasn't in Makino's shoes.
 Hoisting her skirts higher, she sprinted past the last few houses, so by the time she finally reached the tavern, she was completely out of breath.